waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Clue:** "A POKéMON that hid on the sea floor.
 Eyes on its back scanned the area."
 - **Solution:** The image is KABUTO.

-# Olivine Lighthouse Puzzle
+## Olivine Lighthouse Puzzle
 - **Objective:** Find a way to the top of the lighthouse.
 - **Status:** I am on 2F, trying to find a path upwards.
 - **Dynamic Warp Puzzle:** The way forward is through two dynamic warps at (16, 11) and (17, 11).
 These warps are not always visible or active.
-- **Trigger Mechanic:** After defeating the Gentleman trainer at (17, 8), stepping on the tile where a warp should be (e.g., 17, 11) causes it to visually appear.
-However, it is not yet active.
+- **Trigger Mechanic:** After defeating the Gentleman trainer at (17, 8), stepping on the tiles at (16, 11) and (17, 11) causes the warps to visually appear.
+Stepping off the tiles causes them to disappear.
-- **Current Blocker:** I can make the warp appear, but all simple interaction methods to activate the transport (moving off/on, pressing 'A' while facing it) have failed.
-I am currently stuck trying to figure out how to use the revealed warp.
+- **Current Blocker:** While I can make the warps appear, I have not yet found the correct sequence or interaction method to activate them and trigger the transport.
+I am currently testing hypotheses from my `puzzle_solver` agent.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.